-From the outset, Dr. Spetzler, who has led SDG since its founding, set out to create a new kind of management consulting firm—one that would harness the power of normative and behavioral decision analysis to help organizations choose the best course of action in the face of uncertainty, daunting complexity, confused preferences, and organizational complexity.
+From the outset, Dr. Spetzler, who has led SDG since its founding and is now chairman of the board, set out to create a new kind of management consulting firm—one that would harness the power of normative and behavioral decision analysis to help organizations choose the best course of action in the face of uncertainty, daunting complexity, competing preferences, and organizational complexity.

 To learn more about how SDG has advanced the field of DA and Decision Quality, visit our Resources Hub and explore: